Yuma Chapter 7 Bankruptcy Attorney Helps Consumers Discharge Debt

 Accomplished lawyer fights to give you a clean slate

 Chapter 7 is the most common form of bankruptcy filed in Arizona.
 It is also typically the fastest and least expensive type of bankruptcy to file.
-At the Law Offices of Phil Hineman, P.C., we draw on more than 25 years of experience when advising you on bankruptcy matters.
+At the Law Office of Phil Hineman, P.C., we draw on more than 25 years of experience when advising you on bankruptcy matters.
 We can help you determine whether you qualify for Chapter 7 debt relief and then provide the reliable legal counsel you need to successfully complete the bankruptcy process, often in six months or less.